Persistent entanglement in a class of eigenstates of quantum Heisenberg spin glasses

-To study this in the simplest statistical context, random definite particle states were studied using an ensemble that was uniformly distributed in such subspaces~\cite{Vikram11}.
-From this it is known for example that while the expected entanglement between two spins (or qubits in the language of quantum information) for one particle states having $L$ qubits scales as $1/L$ and that of two-particle states scale as $1/L^2$, in the case of three or more particles entanglement is practically absent and is (super) exponentially small in $L$.
+To study this in the simplest statistical context, {\it random} states of definite particle-number were considered using an ensemble that was uniformly distributed in such subspaces~\cite{Vikram11}.
+It was found that while the expected entanglement between two spins for \onep\ states having $L$ spins scales as $1/L$ and that of \twop\ states scale as $1/L^2$, in the case of three or more particle states, entanglement is practically absent and is exponentially small in $L$ ($\exp(-L \ln L)$, to be precise).
 This is consistent with such states having larger multipartite entanglement and the fact that entanglement moves away from being locally shared.
-In some sense the ``environment" seen in such cases, by for example two given spins, is too large for entanglement to remain intact.
+In some sense, the ``environment" of any two spins is too large for the entanglement between the spins to remain intact.